 Supporting slavery, smuggling and the Cali Cartel in Colombia was then.
 The last decades, most Dutch and Dutch-Antillean governments evolved towards openly supporting corporate services providers like trustcompanies, accounting firms, notaries and corporate lawyers to serve Italian maffia, Colombian and Mexican drugscartels, Venezuela’s narco-regime and other international crime organizations.

 Since 1993, consecutive Dutch governments, banks and corporate service providers have been promoting the world’s oldest and largest offshore online gaming network with favorable tax treaties, anonymous shell companies, E-zone legislation, lax tax laws, selfregulation and a no-prosecution policy via the islands of Aruba, Curaçao and Saint Martin in the Caribbean.
-Although nowhere officially registrated, the Kingdom of the Netherlands is presently home to more than a 10.000 sublicensed offshore online gaming websites, many thousands of offshore gambling terminals and telecom (sms) lotteries from Dutch Caribbean datacenters to the rest of the world.
+Although nowhere officially registrated, the Kingdom of the Netherlands is presently home to more than 10.000 sublicensed online gaming sites, many thousands of physical offshore gambling terminals and telecom (sms) lotteries from Dutch Caribbean datacenters to the rest of the world.

 Explainer by Rik Delhaas, David Davidson, Eric Arends © Argos (VPRO/Human).
 English translation here